Helen Adam: Life

-Adam was a precocious poet; her first book, The Elfin Pedlar, was published in 1923, when the poet was 14 years old.
-That book was in the Victorian genre of light verse about fairies and other pastoral subjects.
-Her early books were well known and widely reviewed; the composer Sir Charles Villiers Stanford set selections from The Elfin Pedlar to orchestral music, and performed them widely.
+Adam's first book of poetry, The Elfin Pedlar and Tales Told by the Pixie Pool, was published in 1923, when she was 14 years old.
+The collection was in the Victorian genre of light verse about fairies and other pastoral subjects.
+Her early books were well known and reviewed; the composer Sir Charles Villiers Stanford set selections from The Elfin Pedlar to orchestral music, and performed them widely.

-Adam attended the University of Edinburgh for two years.
-After leaving the university she worked as a journalist in London.
+Adam attended the University of Edinburgh for two years as a non-matriculated student, after which she worked as a journalist in London.
 In 1939 she moved to the United States and eventually moved to San Francisco.
 In San Francisco she worked with such influential poets as Allen Ginsberg and Robert Duncan.
 Adam also developed her first theater piece, 'San Francisco's Burning', a play with music, as well as unique visual designs & curtain by the San Francisco artist Gary Swartzburg, who worked with her on various theater projects prior to her moving to New York.
 One of the oldest of the poets in the San Francisco Renaissance, she worked closely with Duncan, Jess, Madeline Gleason, and Jack Spicer, among others.
 She also encouraged many of the Beat poets as they began to explore performance and writing as an art form.
 While her continued use of the ballad form "mystified" many of the poets more associated with the movement, the "magic and knowledge she brought to San Francisco startled the young wild sages of its Renaissance with a special kind of madness."
+Robert Duncan once referred to Adam as "the extraordinary nurse of enchantment."

-Helen Adam and her sister collaborated on a ballad opera entitled San Francisco's Burning which was published in 1963 and reissued in 1985 with score by Al Carmines and drawings by Jess.
+Helen Adam and her sister Pat collaborated on a ballad opera entitled San Francisco's Burning which was published in 1963 and reissued in 1985 with score by Al Carmines and drawings by Jess.
+Writer and friend Samuel R. Delany describes how the sisters took on the task of writing lyrics for different songs.
 A collection of her poems was collected in a work titled Selected Poems and Ballads.
 She was one of only four women whose work was included in Donald Allen's landmark anthology, The New American Poetry 1945-1960 (1960).
 Adam also appeared in several films: "Flotsum", a 45-minute art film done in San Francisco by her friend, the artist Gary Swartzburg, Poetry in Motion by Ron Mann, Death and Our Corpses Speak by German experimental film maker Rosa von Praunheim.

 Her papers are held at University at Buffalo, The State University of New York, and Kent State University.

+Following the death of her sister in the 1980s, Adam disappeared from public view, dying in Brooklyn, New York, in September 1993.